-ATOM
+• ATOM

 Provides a flexible code instrumentation interface that is capable of building a wide variety of user-defined program analysis tools.
-The toolkit comprises an instrumentation control utility and a library whose procedural interface helps you to easily develop special-purpose instrumentation and analysis tools.
+The toolkit comprises an instrumentation control tool and a library whose procedural interface enables you to develop special-purpose instrumentation and analysis tools easily.